SlippingGittys-Discord-Themes/SlideToUnlock/README.md

 <h1 align="center">SlideToUnlock [Archived]</h1>

 # Notice: There will be no further development of this project.
-Check out https://github.com/Marda33/SkeuoCord
+Check out https://github.com/Marda33/SkeuoCord or https://github.com/XYZenix/DTM-08

 <p align="center">A Discord Theme inspired by skeuomorphic design.</p>